Benefits of Hormone Replacement Therapy

 Recent research has shown that Oxytocin may have many other far-reaching effects, particularly when it comes to relationships and emotional involvement.
 Oxytocin is the reason why we form all sorts of deep connections not only with our children, but with our partners, friends and even our pets.
 It is often referred to as the “bonding hormone.”
 Oxytocin also plays a huge role in the non-procreative aspects of sex.

 Research has shown that for women, not only is Oxytocin released during orgasm, it appears to be responsible for causing orgasms in the first place.
 Research indicates that Oxytocin causes the nerves in the genitals to fire spontaneously, and this leads to powerful orgasms.
 In women, during orgasm, Oxytocin levels increase significantly.
 During peak sexual arousal, if a woman’s brain is flooded with Oxytocin, she may indeed be capable of multiple orgasms.

 This hormone begins to decline after age 30.
 Pregnenolone aids in cellular repair of the central nervous system and is the most potent memory enhancer of all the hormones.

-The natural progesterone must be prescribed in place of the synthetic progestin to avoid the side effects and to protect against cancer.
+Natural progesterone must be prescribed in place of synthetic progestin to avoid the side effects and to protect against cancer.
 We emphasize the use of natural hormones and not synthetic hormones, which have been proven time and time again to cause significant side effects.
 Progesterone is very beneficial in treating premenstrual symptoms (PMS) such as mood swings and migraine headaches.